KennethEnevoldsen/pimp-my-github/readme.md

+# 🤩 Pimp my GitHub
+This is a checklist on how to pimp your GitHub page.
+If you have a Github which need pimpin' be sure to stroll through the checklist to make sure you have checked out all the relevant points

-# Pimp your Profile Checklist
+# 🦹‍♂️Pimp your Profile Checklist

 Any properly pimped GitHub should naturally have:
 - [ ] Personal readme (optional)